 What size file should I send for proofs?

-It is most efficient to send a file that is proof size at 250 ppi.
-Example, 4x6 @ 250 creates a file that is 1000 x 1500 pixels in dimension.
-Save these files as jpg #8 or #10 in Photoshop. (top)
+It is most efficient to send a file that is proof size at 300 ppi.
+Example, 4x6 @ 300 creates a file that is 1200 x 1800 pixels in dimension.
+Save these files as jpg #8 or #10 in Photoshop.

 Will my complete camera file make a better proof?

 No. A proof or any print can hold/contain only the number of pixels present in the print.
-If you try to make a proof (4x6 1000x1500 pixels) from the complete camera file (typically 2000x3000 pixels) the extra camera pixels are not squeezed tighter to fit on the proof.
-The proof only has spaces or room for the 1000x1500 pixels, all the extras are removed. (top)
+If you try to make a proof (4x6 1200x1800 pixels) from the complete camera file (typically 3000x4000 pixels) the extra camera pixels are not squeezed tighter to fit on the proof.
+The proof only has spaces or room for the 1200x1800 pixels, all the extras are removed.

 How do I make my full size camera files the optimum size for proofs?